 An interesting feature of the general income tax is the attempt to favor families and dependents through both abatements and the payment of a higher rate.
-Before 1953, the tax liability was increased by 20 per cent for single persons or childless married persons above 30 years of age who had a taxable income of more than 200,000\$VN.
-Since 1953, this "penalty" of 20 per cent is restricted to single persons and divorced taxpayers without children earning more than 200,000\$VN in taxable income.
+Before 1953, when the Fiscal Code was revised, the tax liability was increased by 20 per cent for single persons or childless married persons above 30 years of age.
+Since 1953, this "penalty" of 20 per cent is restricted to single persons and divorced taxpayers without children.